 The caller might ask if you have experienced slow internet connection speed or interruptions to your service.
-They might claim you are due for a router, modem or infrastructure (copper to fiber) upgrade.
+They might claim you are due for a router, modem or infrastructure (copper to fibre) upgrade.
 They might even ask you to visit a speed test website.
 Maybe they wanted to provide you with a refund for this slow service?

 The caller might ask you to open a program called event viewer and click on the administrative panel.
 This would show many errors (which is completely normal).
-They may convince you that this is ‘hackers’ accessing your computer from foreign countries like Russia, China or Indonesia.
+They may convince you that this is due to ‘hackers’ accessing your computer from foreign countries like Russia, China or Indonesia.
 Sometimes the callers claim they will install a firewall on your computer.

 Perhaps you purchased a new product recently and Googled the number for Microsoft, Norton Anti-virus or Canon Installation Drivers?

 Perhaps you were searching for a support number for your internet, email or phone provider?

 Maybe you decided you wanted to invest some money into cryptocurrency and called the number on a broker's webpage?

 The caller might have asked you to download an app (AnyDesk or TeamViewer QuickSupport are popular) to your computer or smartphone.
 You would have been requested to provide an access code or PIN so the ‘technician’ could access your device and fix the problems.

 If you have received any of these communications recently – you have been targeted by a remote access scam.